1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Critics

 The music critic's role became important for the music industry.
 Critics, via print media, had the influence to cause rejection or acceptance of new works.
-Innovative composers were constantly in conflict with critics.
+Indeed, innovative composers were in constant conflict with critics.

 L'Allegro | Thomas Cole, 1801-1848 | Romanticism glorified the ancient past and distant lands and cultures. | Los Angeles County Museum of Art

-The nineteenth century saw the advent of research into music: the study of music as an academic subject distinct from performance and composition.
+The nineteenth century saw the advent of music research: the study of music as an academic subject distinct from performance and composition.
 The scholarly study of music is called musicology.

 Music Schools